 September 28, 2021

 MIRA Paperback, eBook, audio

-Virgin River became a safe haven for Sacramento prosecutor Brie Sheridan after she nearly lost her life at the hands of a crazed criminal.
+Virgin River became a safe haven for Sacramento prosecutor Brie Sheridan after she nearly lost her life at the hands of a violent criminal.
 Though tough and courageous, she has some fears she can’t escape.

 LAPD officer Mike Valenzuela was badly wounded in the line of duty.
 When he agrees to become Virgin River’s first cop, he does so knowing it’s time he settled down.
 Twice divorced and the lover of too many women, he secretly longs for the kind of commitment and happiness his marine buddies have found—a woman who can tie up his heart forever.